 What is Social Science Matrix?

-Matrix is short for Social Science Matrix (or Matrix, for short) is a research center established to seed and incubate cutting-edge interdisciplinary social science across the UC Berkeley campus.
-Through our sponsored research teams and events, Matrix brings together researchers around shared questions that demand diverse perspectives and methods.
+Social Science Matrix (or Matrix, for short) is a research center established to seed and incubate cutting-edge interdisciplinary social science across the UC Berkeley campus.
+Through our sponsored research teams, events, and other programming, Matrix brings together researchers around shared questions that demand diverse perspectives and methods.
 Our aim is to ensure that UC Berkeley remains a leader at a time of unprecedented opportunity for social scientists, by bridging ideas, insights, and methodologies from across disciplines to tackle globally significant issues.

 What services does Matrix provide?

 - Research Teams: We sponsor different types of research teams.
 Matrix Research Teams are two-semester trans-disciplinary collaborations meant to spur a tangible outcome, such as a conference or co-publication.
 Research teams typically have between 4-10 faculty members and graduate students (and in some cases undergrads) from multiple disciplines.
 Prospecting Teams are one-semester programs, and are primarily intended for faculty to define a research program.

 - Grant Services: Matrix wants to remove the administrative burdens that often prevent faculty from pursuing cross-discplinary research initiatives.
 We provide help with facilitating research for principal investigators (PIs), including identifying funding opportunities; contacting program officers; assisting with proposal writing and research team building; acting as a liaison with the university administration and sponsoring agencies; and serving as an organizational home for research projects, including helping to provide administrative review as necessary but also helping to promote and disseminate findings.